gpjonesii/carnd-term1-project1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

 This pipeline is super dependent upon the mask.
-BEcause the mask is static, there are a few shortcomings I can think of as a result:
+Because the mask is static, there are a few shortcomings I can think of as a result:

 - Field of view / road change: Sharp hills, tunnels, hairpin curves would cause lane lines to run outside of the static mask and throw off line computations
 - Any object (another vehicle) that crosses the lane lines (entering the masked region) would throw off the mean computation of lane lines.